-New York City Statistics and Data Science Degree Graduate Programs
+New York City PhD & Master's in Data Science or Statistics Graduate Programs

 Statistics Graduate Programs encompass certificates, masters and doctoral degree programs in data analytics, data science, and applied statistics.
 Earning a graduate degree in statistics could help students refine the mathematical skills and knowledge used to collect and analyze data.